m-kosik/se_project/README.md

 To run the app follow these steps:
 1. Create a parent directory.
 2. Create a virtual environment.
 It is recommended to use a virtual environment to avoid conflicts between various package versions.
 To create a virtual evironment, you can follow [official Python documentation](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments).
+Please make sure you create an environment with Python 3.
 3. Activate the virtual environment and install dependecies which are listed in `requirements.txt`.
 4. Clone this repository into the parent directory.
 5. Enter into the `app` directory (the same directory in which `user_stats.py` is located) and set up the name of the application to run to `user_stats`.